-Krystal Perez Mercado to present her work in Thailand
+Krystal Perez Mercado reports on her presentation in Thailand

-Krystal N. Perez Mercado (Puerto Rico) has been selected to present a paper at the 8th Annual Women’s Leadership and Empowerment Conference, which will take place from 1-3 March 2017 in Bangkok, Thailand.
-Krystal will present her paper entitled: “A-sanarte (self-healing) Hatha Yoga Practice in conjunction with Group Therapy for Domestic Violence Victims in Mexico.”
-Her work has been supported by a generous Dorbrecht grant, administered through NCIS, which supports scholarship in the philosophy, history, or sociology of yoga.
+In early March Krystal N. Perez Mercado (Puerto Rico) presented a paper at the 8th Annual Women’s Leadership and Empowerment Conference in Bangkok, Thailand.
+Krystal presented her paper entitled: “A-sanarte (self-healing) Hatha Yoga Practice in conjunction with Group Therapy for Domestic Violence Victims in Mexico,” on work supported by a generous Dorbrecht grant, administered through NCIS, which supports scholarship in the philosophy, history, or sociology of yoga.

 Jolanta Wrobel Best reports on NCIS-supported paper

 In November Jolanta Wrobel Best travelled to Washington DC, with the aid of an NCIS Conference Support Grant, to take part in a panel on Polish literature at the 2016 Convention of the Association for Slavic, East European and Eurasian Studies (ASEEES).
 Jolanta reports that the conference was interesting and that her presentation, on the panel in Comparative Literature: Polish Writers and the West, went well.
 Her paper focused on "Semantic Significance of Canadian Images in Julian Kornhauser’s Been and Gone: An Intercontinental Debate on History, Being, and Time," in which she examined Canadian images in Been and Gone (2001) by Julian Kornhauser (1946- ) and stressed the Edmonton Elegies (Elegie edmontońskie) that were written by the poet in Edmonton, Canada, far away from Poland and Polish language and culture.

 New Biography by Suzanne Hertzberg Illuminates Roosevelt Era Woman Photographer’s Career